RadMageIRL/DQIV_PSX_TOOLS/README.md

 ** Update 9/10/2026 - Additional Info at [dq4translation.com](https://dq4translation.com) any finalized repo/patch will be published there **
 <br>
-** This repo is proof of ability to translate DQ4 and some tools I decided to make public for the sake of the community **
+** This repo is proof of ability to translate DQ4 and some tools I decided to make public for the community **

 # DQIV_PSX_TOOLS